San Diego Petty Theft Lawyer

 - George H. Ramos, Jr. is a former prosecutor.
 After 8 years in the San Diego City Attorney’s Office, he opened his own defense firm in 2002.
 Attorney Ramos more than 20 years of experience with criminal cases.

-- George H. Ramos, Jr. has built a strong network of contacts in the California court system and understands how San Diego prosecutors approach petty theft cases.
+- The Law Office of George H. Ramos, Jr. has built a strong network of contacts in the California court system and understands how San Diego County prosecutors approach petty theft cases.

-- We offer potential clients free initial case evaluations.
+- We offer potential clients free initial case evaluations at our law office in San Diego County.
 During these meetings, they can better understand the finer points of their charges without needing to make any financial commitment.

 Is an Attorney Necessary for a Petty Theft Charge?